PROCESS

 PADDY HUSKING

-PADDY SEPARATION
+PADDY SEPERATION

-RICE WHITENING
+PADDY WHITENING

 GRADING & SORTING